qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_terrain_analysis.rst

 Hillshade
 ---------
-Calculates the hillshade raster layer given a Digital Terrain Model in input .
+Calculates the hillshade raster layer given a Digital Terrain Model in input.

-The shading of the layer is calculated according to the sun position: you have the options to change both the horizontal angle (azimuth) and the vertical angle (sun elevation) of the sun:
+The shading of the layer is calculated according to the sun position: you have the options to change both the horizontal angle (azimuth) and the vertical angle (sun elevation) of the sun.

 .. figure:: /static/user_manual/processing_algs/qgis/azimuth.png
    :align: center